CovJus01/Melanoma_Classification/README.md

 -  Layer 5: 25 units with ReLU activation
 -  Layer 6: 10 units with ReLU activation
 -  Layer 7: 3 units with linear activation
-This model used the Sparse Categorical Cross Entropy to calculate it's loss and used the data from the logits.
+\nThis model used the Sparse Categorical Cross Entropy to calculate it's loss and used the data from the logits.
 This model ran into the problem of settling on always predicting the most common value, 0 leading to no change in the resulting prediction

 The second iteration was simplified and takes on this structure (Current Model):